MRJ-XZ/ESP8266-Serial-Interrupt/ESP8266/README.md

-## This is a guide to setup serial interrupt on ESP8266. code is ready-to-use; but if there is a need for more information, proceed.
+## Setup serial interrupt on ESP8266.
 -Arduino framework is one of the frameworks which are used to develop ESP8266 projects and it gives a feature to read data from rx/tx or UART(through microUSB cable).
 By using Serial object which is part of Arduino, you can read and write data; but you always need to check for available data on serial and then read it;
 This is not a very suitable way to read recieved data for more complex projects.
 ESP8266 has a specific header file **"uart_register.h"** which gives access